mrgarvitoffice/LearnMint-Ai/README.md

     *   Add `icon-192x192.png` (192x192 pixels) and `icon-512x512.png` (512x512 pixels) to this folder.
 These are referenced in `public/manifest.json`.
 *   **Sound Effects**:
     *   Create a folder `public/sounds`.
+    *   Add `ting.mp3` (for general UI clicks).
+    *   Add `correct-answer.mp3` (for correct answers in quizzes/tests).
+    *   Add `incorrect-answer.mp3` (for incorrect answers in quizzes/tests).
-    *   Add `ting.mp3` (or your preferred sound file, e.g., `pop.mp3`) to this folder.
-If you use a different filename, you may need to update paths in the components where sounds are played.
+    *   If you use different filenames, you may need to update paths in the components where sounds are played.

 ### 5. Run the Development Server
 ```bash